21 Best Artist Portfolio Websites (Examples) 2026

 Built with: Pixpa

-Adam Halls starts his artist portfolio website with a title and text, followed by a grid portfolio with the handy lightbox feature to enjoy each image more.
+Adam Halls begins his artist portfolio website with a title and text, followed by a grid portfolio featuring a handy lightbox to enhance the viewing experience of each image.

-This page has a sticky header, so there is no need to scroll back to the top to visit other internal pages.
+This page features a sticky header, eliminating the need to scroll back to the top to access other internal pages.
 This also gives you constant access to the search bar, which opens as a full-screen overlay.

-Note: Use a floating header/navigation bar and boost your page’s user experience.
+What stands out: Utilize a floating header/navigation bar to enhance your page’s user experience.

 15. Alicia Haberman